Biden goes West on 3-state tour as midterm elections near

 “Democrats are panicked their multi-decade grip on the governor’s office is slipping away as Christine Drazan connects with a majority of Oregon voters who yearn for change,” said Jesse Hunt, a spokesman for the Republican Governors Association.
 “The Democrat regime of Joe Biden, Kate Brown, Tina Kotek, and Betsy Johnson have done nothing to make Oregon safer or more prosperous.”

-Associated Press writers Nicholas Riccardi and Jesse Bedayn in Denver contributed to this report.
+Associated Press writers Nicholas Riccardi, Jesse Bedayn and James Anderson in Denver contributed to this report.

 Follow AP’s coverage of the 2022 midterm elections at: https://apnews.com/hub/2022-midterm-elections